Keith Wood Case

 Assigned District Court Judge: Honorable Kimberly L. Booher

-Current Status: The case is currently being considered by the Michigan Supreme Court.
+Current Status: The case is currently being appealed to the Michigan Court of Appeals.

 - Complaint, Warrant, Statutes, and “illegal” brochure

 - Subpoenas of Judge Peter Jaklevic, Magistrate Thomas Lyons, Prosecutor Brian Thiede, and Assistant Prosecutor Nathan Hull